 Education of the deaf

 The Department of Speech and Hearing Sciences offers a bachelor of arts degree in education of the deaf.
-Students who complete this NCATE approved program are eligible for MDE K-12 certification and CED Elementary and Early Childhood certification.
+Students who complete this NCATE approved program are eligible for MDE K-12 certification and CED certification.

 American Sign Language is emphasized in a three-semester sign language core.
 Students also spend considerable time actually working with deaf and hard-of-hearing pupils and their teachers through methods courses and a full-semester student teaching practicum.

-Lectures and seminars address the assessment and development of listening, speech, and spoken language.
-Additional topics include amplification systems, early literacy, family-centered intervention, auditory-verbal practice, and special techniques for children with hearing loss and multiple challenges.
-The curriculum emphasizes writing skills and a knowledge and application of research techniques.
+Lectures and seminars address the assessment and development of listening, speech and spoken language.
+Additional topics include hearing technology (cochlear implants, hearing aids and FM systems), early literacy, family centered intervention, auditory-verbal practice and special techniques for children with hearing loss and multiple challenges.
+The curriculum emphasizes writing skills and a knowledge and application of relevant research.